xq2187/Python-Project-X/README.md

 2. pip install necessary libraries.

-3. Change path variable to the absolute path of data.csv file.
+3. Assign path variable with the absolute path of data.csv that downloaded in your computer.

-4. Run Project_FinalVersion.ipynb file and get the anticipated result.
+4. Open Project_FinalVersion.ipynb file and follow the instructions inside to get the anticipated result.

 ## Authors